International Criminal Court investigation in Darfur: Ahmed Haroun and Ali Kushayb

 Ahmed Haroun was formerly Minister of State for the Interior in the Government of Sudan and later the Minister of State for Humanitarian Affairs.
 He is alleged to have commanded the "Darfur security desk" which coordinated the counterinsurgency in Darfur and provided arms to the Janjaweed.
 Ali Muhammad Ali Abd-Al-Rahman, or Ali Kushayb, was allegedly the leader of the Janjaweed.
 Haroun and Kushayb were charged with the total of 51 counts of war crimes and crimes against humanity against the Fur people.

 The first nine counts concern attacks in and around the Kodoom villages from or around 15 August 2003 to or around 31 August 2003.
 Counts 10 to 20 concern attacks in and around the town of Bindisi from or around 15 August 2003 to or around 31 August 2003.
 Counts 21 to 37 concern attacks in and around the town of Mukjar in or around August 2003, September 2003, October 2003, December 2003, and March 2004.
 Counts 38 to 51 concern attacks in and around the town of Arawala in or around December 2003.
 Haroun is charged with 20 counts of crimes against humanity and 22 counts of war crimes while Kushayb is charged with 22 counts of crimes against humanity and 28 counts of war crimes.
 War crimes are listed below WC and crimes against humanity as CAH.
 The statute column contains the reference to the crime in the articles of the Rome Statute.

 As of June 2019, Haroun was held in detention by Sudanese authorities.
 Kushayb was located in Rahad el-Berdi in South Darfur in December 2017, where he was accused by Salamat tribe leaders of an attempted murder.
-On June 9, 2020, Kushayb was taken into custody by the International Criminal Court in The Hague.
-His trial began on April 5, 2022.
+On 9 June 2020, Kushayb was taken into custody by the International Criminal Court in The Hague.
+His trial began on 5 April 2022.

+On 6 October 2025, in the first conviction of the Darfur investigation, Kushayb was found guilty of 27 of the charges.
+The convictions included responsibility for gender-based crimes, including rape as a war crime and a crime against humanity.